Contact | Donate

 3 photo sierra spark

-This lively all-ages event will focus on community connection, featuring live music by The Felt Cutouts, local food trucks, an interactive kid’s zone, and opportunities to earn great prizes.
-Residents can participate in workshops and demonstrations, view educational exhibits, and connect with local organizations dedicated to wildfire readiness and sustainable landscapes.
-Free green waste disposal will also be available onsite, making it easy for residents to take a proactive step toward reducing wildfire risk around their homes.
+This all-ages event will feature live music by The Felt Cutouts, local food trucks, and an interactive kid zone.
+Attendees can participate in hands-on workshops and demonstrations, explore educational exhibits, and connect with local organizations working toward wildfire readiness and sustainable landscapes.
+There will also be free green waste disposal onsite, making it easy for residents to take immediate, proactive steps to reduce wildfire risk around their homes.

 May 7 | 6:00 – 8:00 PM